AnnRaaPiks/AIdeas/README.md

 TFLite for microcontrollers may be useful here.
 Some type of neural network may be used - like a transformer.
 But for the fun of it - what will happen if we test even simpler ways like logistic regression?

 The ML solution is not meant to be spread to other than the specific teacher/student pair.
 It is still “their lesson” with the same material as for an IRL lesson.
 That should help to avoid immaterial property rights problems which would otherwise occur.
+Different legislation may apply in different countries though, so this need be checked and taken into account. - If examples are "general short examples", then there too it need be concluded  whether special consideration is needed for immaterial property rights.

 ## Challenges

 To identify which features to extract, will be the first and big challenge.
 The way to do this would be to try, and try again.

+For at least a first version of the project, as discussed above, some "short general examples" focussing on technique details for your particular instrument, should be in focus.
+This limits the features in a more feasible way, making them possible to define.

-This project (in its first version, described above) is not altogether flexible.
+This project (in a possible very first version, described above) is not altogether flexible.
 It requires planning: which tune do I need my teacher to record, before I practice with this solution?
 The student (and teacher) need be motivated enough to work past this obstacle.
 The solution need be user friendly enough to encourage them to do this.

 This project also requires some handling by teacher/student, for to train the ML with a certain tune, when it is new to the system.
 Again, user-friendliness is essential here, for the project.